 - Water with lukewarm water.
 Do not overwater or the bulbs might rot.

 - Cover surface with decorative moss, if you wish.

 - Place container in a sunny spot away from drafts and hot air vents.
 Keep in temperatures above 60 degrees Fahrenheit.

 - Once growth starts, insert stakes into the container, taking care not to pierce bulbs.
-Stakes should be 12-18 inches long for paperwhites and 18-24 inches for amaryllis.
+Stakes should be 12 to 18 inches long for paperwhites and 18 to 24 inches for amaryllis.